 If the late 1990s’ were about the emergence of the internet and telecommunications, the first decade of this century was about smartphones and new telecom technologies.
 Later in the second decade of this century, the world came to know about new technological innovations.
 Around 80% of the people around us are using smartwatches or smart bands.
 Every major conventional wristwatch manufacturer has dived into this segment, while the new technology startups too have launched their wide range of products in the segment.

 Overall, smart wearables such as smartwatches and smart bands have become the next most common devices after smartphones.
 Remember the funky electronic Casio watches with a calculator, backlit or Indiglo features from our childhood?
-Gone are the days for those watches.
+Gone are the days of those watches.

 A large number of fitness enthusiasts or fashion enthusiasts are very much attracted to these smartwatches, irrespective of their ages and genders or any other demographics.
-The number of these users are increasing significantly.
+The number of these users is increasing significantly.
 Clearly, they are very tempting because of the convenience they offer and the style as well.
 The users wear these smartwatches almost 24×7.
 This is where a major concern lies.